streamr-dev/streamr-specs/PROTOCOL.md

 12 | ResendFromRequest
 13 | ResendRangeRequest

+Every message listed above is a `ControlMessage`.
 We start by describing the requests and then the responses.
+Also see the [Javascript client](https://github.com/streamr-dev/streamr-client) documentation.

 ### Requests sent

-Also see the [Javascript client](https://github.com/streamr-dev/streamr-client) documentation.

 #### PublishRequest